Extraterritoriality: Transfers of ownership of land

 Special concessions are sometimes made for cemeteries and memorials.
 National governments can also own property or special concessions in other host countries without gaining any sort of legal jurisdiction or sovereignty, in which case they are treated similarly to other private property owners.
 For example, ownership of land under the John F. Kennedy Memorial at Runnymede, England, was given to the United States by the United Kingdom, but required an Act of Parliament (the John F. Kennedy Memorial Act 1964) to do so, because the land was part of the Crown Estate, which cannot otherwise be given away for free.
 Another example of these types of special concessions are the numerous cemeteries and monuments administered by the American Battle Monuments Commission.
 These are located in Belgium, Cuba, France, Gibraltar, Italy, Luxembourg, Mexico, Morocco, the Netherlands, Panama, Papua New Guinea, the Philippines, the Solomon Islands, Tunisia, and the United Kingdom.
 The most popular site among these is the Normandy American Cemetery and Memorial in France.
 Land under the Canadian National Vimy Memorial and surrounding 100 hectares was gifted by France to Canada.

 A similar case is the French domains of St Helena: the Government of France bought land property on St. Helena island to commemorate the exile of Napoleon Bonaparte there.
+Ownership of José Martí Park in Tampa, Florida was donated to the Cuban government by its previous owners in 1956.
+Cuban president Fulgencio Batista's administration accepted the property and its donation was certified by the US Embassy in Havana.